Best Homeowners Insurance in South Carolina

 South Carolina’s cheapest home insurance companies

-In looking at the average monthly rates of the major home insurance providers operating in South Carolina, Allstate has the cheapest average rate of $85 a month.
+Among the major home insurance providers operating in South Carolina, Allstate has the cheapest average rate of $84 a month.

-This is significantly lower than the rest of the home insurance companies in South Carolina, as the second-cheapest rate is from USAA, at $166 a month.
-Farmers has the highest average rate, at $290 a month.
+This is significantly less than the rest of the home insurance companies in South Carolina.
+The second-cheapest rates are from USAA and State Farm, at $167 and $168 a month, respectively.

 Nationwide $2,685